Illinois Route 390: History

 Although the concept of an Elgin–O'Hare Expressway dates back to the 1960s, the highway was not seriously considered until the late 1980s.
 Around that time, congestion was rapidly increasing on local roads, especially US 20 (Lake Street).
-Although Lake Street was extensively widened prior to the completion of the highway, initially to Glen Ellyn Road and then to the Roselle-Bloomingdale border nearly ten years later, its capacity was still insufficient for the rapidly growing western suburbs.
+Although Lake Street was extensively widened prior to the completion of the highway, initially to Glen Ellyn Road and then to the Roselle-Bloomingdale border nearly ten years later, its capacity was still considered insufficient for the rapidly growing western suburbs.
 Construction on the highway began around 1991 and was completed two years later.
 Governor Jim Edgar opened the highway at an afternoon ceremony on November 2, 1993.

 When the highway first opened, both of its termini had traffic signals with major arterial roads in the area.
 This arrangement caused large backups during weekday rush hours.
 According to the Illinois Department of Transportation (IDOT), average daily traffic counts (in 2003) for IL 390 are 39,600 vehicles for the western 2 mi and around 82,000 to 87,000 cars per day for the remainder.

 On October 29, 2013, IDOT announced that the highway was re-designated IL 390 at groundbreaking ceremonies for the Elgin–O’Hare Western Access Project.
 Shortly after, maintenance of the road was transferred to the Illinois State Toll Highway Authority (ISTHA), and toll collection on the existing segment from US 20 in Hanover Park to I-290 in Itasca began in 2016.
 ISTHA began constructing an eastward extension of IL 390 to a new interchange on the western border of O'Hare International Airport with the planned I-490 connecting I-90 to the north and I-294 to the south.
 This interchange may also incorporate ramps into a planned western terminal at O'Hare.
 The official groundbreaking for the expansion took place on October 29, 2013.
-The first 4 mi segment of this extension, opened at a ribbon-cutting ceremony on November 1, 2017, stretching from the upgraded interchange with I-290 in Itasca to IL 83 in Bensenville.
-East of I-290, IL 390 was formerly a four-lane arterial at-grade road known as Thorndale Avenue until its upgrade into an extension of IL 390, along with the interchange with I-290.
+The first 4 mi segment of this extension, opened at a ribbon-cutting ceremony on November 1, 2017, stretching from the interchange with I-290 in Itasca to IL 83 in Bensenville.
+East of I-290, IL 390 was formerly a four-lane arterial at-grade road known as Thorndale Avenue until its conversion into an extension of IL 390, along with the interchange with I-290.
 Thorndale Avenue ran from I-290 to York Road near the western border of O'Hare International Airport.
-After its upgrade, the Thorndale Avenue designation was assigned to the new frontage roads along both sides of the eastern extension of IL 390.
+After its conversion, the Thorndale Avenue designation was assigned to the new frontage roads along both sides of the eastern extension of IL 390.